curl/everything-curl/project/users.md

 ### Command-line tool users

 The command-line tool curl is widely used by programmers around the world in shell and batch scripts, to debug servers and to test out things.
-There's no doubt it is used by millions every day.
+There is no doubt it is used by millions every day.

 ### Embedded library